stephengold/Garrett/README.md

 ### HelloGarrett

 A very simple example of how Garrett maps keys to input signals.
-Using `AffixedCamera`, the camera is affixed to the red sphere.
+Using `AffixedCamera`, the camera stays at a fixed offset from the red sphere.

-+ up-arrow key or mouse wheel to zoom out
++ "W" key, up-arrow key, equals key, plus key, or mouse wheel to zoom in
-+ down-arrow key or mouse wheel to zoom in
++ "S" key, down-arrow key, hyphen key, minus key, or mouse wheel to zoom out

 ### HelloDynaCam

 An example of a camera controlled by `DynamicCamera`.

-+ drag with the left mouse button (LMB) to rotate the camera
++ move the mouse to rotate the camera in "point-to-look" mode
-+ drag with the right mouse button (RMB) to rotate in "point-to-look" mode
++ equals key, plus key, or mouse wheel to zoom in
-+ rotate the mouse wheel to zoom in or out
++ hyphen key, minus key, or mouse wheel to zoom out
 + "W" key to move the camera forward
 + "S" key to move the camera backward
 + left-arrow key or "A" key to strafe left
 + right-arrow key or "D" key to strafe right
 + "Q" key to raise the camera along the world's Y axis